adelhassen/flight-delays/README.md

 ## Project Description

-The Flight Delay Predictor project is designed to build a robust, industry-grade machine learning pipeline for predicting flight delays.
-A flight is considered delayed if it is 15 minutes or more late, as per the United States Federal Aviation Administration (FAA) standards.
+The Flight Delay Predictor project is designed to build a robust machine learning pipeline for predicting flight delays.
+A flight is considered delayed if it is 15 minutes or more late as per the United States Federal Aviation Administration (FAA) standards.
 The prediction model utilizes historical flight data to make accurate predictions about future flight delays.

 Flight delays are significant for several reasons.
 They affect customer satisfaction, with passengers experiencing frustration and inconvenience due to unexpected wait times.
 Economically, delays can lead to increased operational costs for airlines and airports, including costs related to fuel, crew, and ground services.
-Moreover, delayed flights can cause cascading effects across the entire flight network, leading to broader disruptions.
-Therefore, accurately predicting flight delays can help in better resource allocation, improved customer satisfaction, and overall operational efficiency.
+Delayed flights can also cause cascading effects across the entire flight network, leading to broader disruptions.
+Accurately predicting flight delays can help in better resource allocation, improved customer satisfaction, and overall operational efficiency.

 ## Objective

 The primary objective of this project is to develop a robust machine learning pipeline to predict flight delays using historical data.
 The focus is on creating an industry-grade machine learning workflow that includes essential MLOps components such as:

-- **Experiment Tracking**: Utilizing MLFlow to track and manage experiments, logging parameters, metrics, and models.
+- **Experiment Tracking**: Utilizing MLFlow to track and manage experiments by logging parameters, metrics, and models.
 - **Workflow Orchestration**: Using Prefect to manage and orchestrate the different tasks in the pipeline, ensuring smooth execution and monitoring.
 - **Model Deployment and Monitoring**: Deploying the best model and setting up monitoring using Evidently to track data drift and model performance over time.
 - **Environment Management**: Using virtual environments and Docker to maintain complex working environments.